fluxcd/flux/docs/tutorials/get-started-helm.md

     kubectl create namespace flux
     ```

- 1. Install Flux and the Helm operator by specifying your fork URL:
+ 1. Install Flux and the Helm Operator by specifying your fork URL:

       *Just make sure you replace `YOURUSER` with your GitHub username
       in the command below:*